tallguyjenks/DevLog/DevLog/p.doing.homelab.services.proxmox.configuration.md

 1. `pve node > System > Network > Create > Linux Bond`
 2. `bond0`
 3. Give it a IPV4 address
-4. List all the bridge ports in a space separated list
+4. List all the bridge ports in a space separated list except the 1 used for the management layer
 5. choose [[n.ieee-802.3ad]] mode for [[n.protocol.lacp]]
 6. Add Comment